-- (1) Unless otherwise noted, 1/12th of the total shares underlying each stock option award will vest each quarter following the grant date until fully vested.
-The vesting of any stock option award will accelerate if the Named Executive Officer is terminated by us without good cause or by him or her with good reason during the 18-month period following a change of control of our company. - (2) Stock awards were valued using the closing price of our common stock as of June 24, 2016, which was \$52.22. - (3) 1/4th of the total shares underlying this stock option award will vest on the first anniversary of the grant date and 1/48th of the total shares underlying this stock option award will vest each month thereafter until fully vested. - (4) 1/36th of the total shares underlying this stock option award will vest each month following the vesting start date until fully vested. - (5) 1/3rd of the total shares underlying this DSU award will vest in the calendar quarter one year from the vesting start date and each year thereafter until fully vested.
-The vesting of this DSU award will accelerate if the Named Executive Officer is terminated by us without good cause or by him or her with good reason during the 18-month period following a change of control of our company. - These MSU awards consist of the right to receive a specified number of shares of our common stock if the award's (6)performance conditions are satisfied.
+(4) 1/36th of the total shares underlying this stock option award will vest each month following the vesting start date until fully vested.

+(5) 1/3rd of the total shares underlying this stock option award will vest one year from the vesting start date and 1/12th of the total shares underlying this stock option award will vest each quarter thereafter until fully vested.

+(6) 1/3rd of the total shares underlying this DSU award will vest in the calendar quarter one year from the vesting start date and each year thereafter until fully vested.
+The vesting of this DSU award will accelerate if the Named Executive Officer is terminated by us without good cause or by him or her with good reason during the 18-month period following a change of control of our company.

+(7) These MSU awards, which are reported at their target levels as of the end of fiscal 2017, consist of the right to receive a specified number of shares of our common stock if the award's performance conditions are satisfied.
 The shares of our common stock subject to such MSU awards will be earned, if at all, based on our TSR compared to that of the SOX Index TSR over a one-year, a two-year, and a three-year performance period.
 In other words, the actual number of shares of our common stock that may be earned under the MSU awards will vary based on over- or under-performance of our TSR compared to that of the SOX Index TSR over the specified performance periods.
-The target number of shares of our common stock subject to each MSU award will be earned if our TSR equals that of the SOX Index TSR as measured over a one-year, a two-year, and a three-year performance periods (as determined on September 30, 2014, September 30, 2015, and September 30, 2016 for grants made in fiscal year 2014, as determined on September 30, 2015, September 30, 2016, and September 30, 2017 for grants made in fiscal year 2015, and as determined on September 30, 2016, September 30, 2017, and September 30, 2018 for grants made in fiscal year 2016).
+The target number of shares of our common stock subject to each MSU award will be earned if our TSR equals that of the SOX Index TSR as measured over a one-year, a two-year, and a three-year performance period (as determined on September 30, 2015, September 30, 2016, and September 30, 2017 for grants made in fiscal year 2015, as determined on September 30, 2016, September 30, 2017, and September 30, 2018 for grants made in fiscal year 2016, and as determined on September 30, 2017, September 30, 2018, and September 30, 2019 for grants made in fiscal year 2017).
 Payouts are scaled such that below-target performance will result in a reduction in the number of shares of our common stock earned using a two-to-one ratio.
-For MSU awards granted in fiscal 2014, above-target performance will result in an increase in the number of shares of our common stock earned using a two-to-one ratio (subject to a cap of 200% of the target number of shares subject to the MSU awards if our TSR is 50 percentage points or more above the SOX Index TSR).
-Beginning with MSU awards granted in fiscal 2015, above-target performance will result in a payout of 100% of the target number of shares of our common stock for the one-year and two-year performance periods and an increase in the number of shares of our common stock earned using a two-to-one ratio for the three-year performance period less any shares that were delivered for the one-year and two-year performance periods (subject to a cap of 200% of the target number of shares subject to the MSU awards if our TSR is 50 percentage points or more above the SOX Index TSR). - (7) 1/3rd of the total shares underlying this stock option award will vest on the first anniversary of the vesting start date and 1/12th of the total shares underlying this stock option award will vest each quarter thereafter until fully vested. - (8) 1/3rd of the total shares underlying this DSU award will vest in the calendar quarter one year from the grant date and 1/12th of the total shares will vest each quarter thereafter until fully vested.
-The vesting of this DSU award will accelerate if the Named Executive Officer is terminated by us without good cause or by him with good reason during the 18-month period following a change of control of our company. - (9) 1/48th of the total shares underlying this stock option award will vest each month after the grant date until fully vested.
+Above-target performance will result in a payout of 100% of the target number of shares of our common stock for the one-year and two-year performance periods and an increase in the number of shares of our common stock earned using a two-to-one ratio less any shares that were delivered for the one-year and two-year performance periods (subject to a cap of 200% of the target number of shares subject to the MSU awards if our TSR is 50 percentage points or more above the SOX Index TSR).

+- (8) 1/3rd of the total shares underlying this DSU award will vest in the calendar quarter one year from the vesting start date and 1/12th of the total shares will vest each quarter thereafter until fully vested.
+The vesting of this DSU award will accelerate if the Named Executive Officer is terminated by us without good cause or by him with good reason during the 18-month period following a change of control of our company. - (9) 1/48th of the total shares underlying this stock option award will vest each month from the vesting start date until fully vested.